adam10603/BeamNG-Advanced-Steering/Explanation.md

 #### 🔵 *"I'm a good driver, I don't need assists"*

 This kind of input processing is not just for beginners.
-It doesn't really add any extra benefit that FFB steering wheels wouldn't have, so it's not some unfair advantage or artificial driver-aid.
-It's just about making keyboards / controllers better suited for steering a car, which by default they aren't the most optimal for.
+I'd understand this point with things like assisted braking, but this is different.
+It's not about removing the need for driving skills, but rather about making keyboards / controllers better suited for steering a car, which by default they could only do a limited job at.
 Without this, car control would be much harder compared to FFB steering wheels, and for no good reason.
-I guess you can drive without it if you like the challenge, but personally I'd be happy if I'm allowed similar levels of car control to FFB wheel users despite not having one.
+I guess you can drive without it if you like the added challenge, but personally I'd be happy if I'm allowed similar levels of car control to FFB wheel users despite not having one.

 #### 🔵 *"I want realism, so I won't use any assists"*